-At June 30 2020, the carrying amount of the District's demand deposits were \$118,004 and the financial institution's balance was \$118,129.
-The net difference represents outstanding checks, deposits-in-transit and/or other reconciling items between the financial institution's balance and the District's balance for each year.
+At June 30 2024, the carrying amount of the District's demand deposits were \$232,849 and the financial institution's balance was \$232,849.
+There was no difference representing outstanding checks, deposits-intransit and/or other reconciling items.

 Custodial Credit Risk - Deposits